 A few rather unorthodox repairs had been carried out over the years: the boot, for example, had been repaired with strange patches on the floor.
 The peculiar thing is that the job was done using recovered scrap material and then hidden under the mat.
 It involved a corrugated sheet, similar to the type used in planes at that time, as well as on some French cars in the 1940s.
 The boot floor has now been restored to its original condition.

 To conclude, the sourcing of tyres [photo 8] with the original tread pattern and cross-section, and the cleaning and recoating of the wheel rims with their chromed studs, provided the perfect finishing touch to the project.

 The restoration of a vintage car is no simple overhaul, but a painstaking job in which every authentic detail of the car needs to be respected.
 The process therefore involves studying documents in the company archives, searching for the original design information and drawings, and trusting in FCA Heritage’s specialist history experts and mechanics, who are dedicated to preserving the charm of these timeless treasures.

-The Classic Lancia services, which were launched in November 2016, also include a Certification of Authenticity, whereby the model is analysed by FCA Heritage’s Officine Classicheworkshops, and a Certificate of Origin, which enables a car’s history to be traced using the chassis number.
-Classic Lancia services can be requested online, or by contacting the call centre on 0080052624200.
+The Lancia Classiche services, which were launched in November 2016, also include a Certification of Authenticity, whereby the model is analysed by FCA Heritage’s experts, and a Certificate of Origin, which enables a car’s history to be traced using the chassis number.
+The Lancia Classiche services can be requested online, or by contacting the call centre on 0080052624200.